codinglabsong/food101-classifier-sagemaker-gradio-end2end/README.md

 - Logging and experiment tracking (Weights & Biases)
 - Model checkpointing and flexible configuration
 - Ready for deployment (Gradio web app)
-- Mixed precision training (with `autocast` and `GradScaler`) for improved speed and memory efficiency on GPU
+- Gradient clipping, OneCycle LR policy, and mixed precision training (with `autocast` and `GradScaler`) for improved stability and GPU memory efficiency

 ## Project Structure
 ```graphql